 b.
 Introducing new regulation governing institutions that operates inter-institution funds transfer clearing services and related processing operations (Articles 4, 6, 8).

 c.
-Relaxing the restriction on the channels and methods of storing value in a foreign currency and transfer the stored value funds in foreign currency according to a rule approved by the competent authority in consultation with the Central Bank (Article 19).
+Relaxing the restriction on the channels and methods of storing value in a foreign currency and transfer of the stored value funds in foreign currency according to a rule approved by the competent authority in consultation with the Central Bank (Article 19).

 d.
-Relaxing the restrictions on the uses of the payments collected and made by specialized electronic payment institutions and allow specialized electronic payment institutions to set up branches in foreign countries for business expansion overseas (Articles 22, 28).
+Relaxing the restrictions on the uses of the payments collected and made by specialized electronic payment institutions and allowing specialized electronic payment institutions to set up branches in foreign countries for business expansion overseas (Articles 22, 28).

-2. As of the end of June 2022, there were 11 specialized electronic payment institutions (not banks) in Taiwan, and a total of 20 banks and post offices concurrently providing electronic payment services.
+2. As of the end of June 2022, there were 11 specialized electronic payment institutions (not banks) in Taiwan, and a total of 20 banks and the post office concurrently providing electronic payment services.
 Two more specialized electronic payment institutions have obtained the approval for their operation since July 1, 2022.
 According to the statistics as of May of 2022:

 a.
-Stored-value cards (former “e-tickets”): in May, 2022, a total of about 15,212 million cards were in circulation; about 9.57 million cardholders used their cards for consumption; the amount of their consumptions amounted to NT$ 4.89 billion and the total balance of stored value was about NT$ 12.37 billion.
+Stored-value cards (former “e-tickets”): in May, 2022, a total of about 15,212 million cards were in circulation; about 9.57 million cardholders used their cards for consumption; the amount of their consumption amounted to NT$ 4.89 billion and the total balance of stored value was about NT$ 12.37 billion.

 b.
 Electronic payment accounts: in May, 2022, the total number of electronic payment account users was about 17.6 million; the number of transactions received and paid by agents was about NTD 8.05 billion; the amount of domestic and foreign small-amount of remittances handled in the month were about NT$ 10.14 billion; the amount of stored value received was NT$ 20.38 billion and the payment balance was about NT$ 7.68 billion.